demml/opsml/docs/docs/cards/overview.md

     - Team: Team associated with card *(Optional)*
     - Version: Version of Card *(Optional)*
     - uid: Uid of card *(Optional)*
+    - info: `CardInfo` dataclass that can be used in place of Name, Team, Version and Uid
+    - limit: Limit result
+    - as_dataframe: Returns a dataframe if true else list of dictionaries

     Example: